-The estimated 100-125 children who could live at Boulevard One will have their choice of quality educational options.
+The estimated 100-125 children who could live at Boulevard One have their choice of quality educational options.
 The community falls within the boundaries of Lowry Elementary School.
-There are also private, charter and alternative institutions nearby, such as Denver Language School, International School of Denver, The Logan School for Creative Learning, Stanley British Primary School, Machebeuf High School and others.
-Explore local educational institutions here.
+There are also private, charter and alternative institutions nearby, such as Kiddie Academy (coming early 2022), Denver Language School, International School of Denver, The Logan School for Creative Learning, Stanley British Primary School, Machebeuf High School and others.

 In addition, a wonderful educational resource, the Schlessman Family Branch Library, is located within easy walking distance of Boulevard One, at Quebec Street and Lowry Boulevard.